-The Explosion and Fire Laboratory (LIE) is situated at Cadarache, in the Bouches du Rhône (southern France).
-It is headed by Jean-Marc Ricaud.
+The Explosion and Fire Laboratory (LIE) is situated at Cadarache, in the Bouches-du-Rhône (southern France).
+It is headed by Frédéric Cousin.

 Context and research themes

 The laboratory’s role is, on the one hand, to improve the understanding of fire and associated phenomena, particularly fires concerning nuclear facitilies, and on the other hand, to produce methods and associated tools to support the development and use of mathematical software.

 One of the laboratory’s activities is the production, improvement and validation of mathematical fire simulation software, based on the interpretation of the results of experiments obtained mostly as part of the programmes conducted by the IRSN.
 In this respect, the LIE plays an important role in the specification and interpretation of experimental programmes.
 Two software simulating fire behaviour in installations consisting of several ventilated rooms are developed: Sylvia (simplified approach) and Isis (detailed 3-D modelling of physical phenomena).

 The LIE also supports the laboratories of the IRSN in terms of: